jzraiti/NASA_EV3_ADC_Rpi_Audio_Streaming_and_Noise_Cleaning/Project_1_ADC_Gstreamer/README.md

 ## NASA_EV3_Audio_Streaming-master

-Here are edited versions of Ronnies gstreamer pipeline.
-Should have same dependencies
+Ronnies original project.
+Here for ease of access and because it would be good to familiarize with for this project.

 ## gstreamer_client

+Here are edited versions of Ronnies gstreamer pipeline (G_CLIENT).
+Should have same dependencies.

 useful things to know about gstreamer: